urands/vagrant-notify/README.md

 [Growl](http://growl.info/) with [GrowlNotify](http://growl.info/downloads) (version 1.2.2 is free but unreliable)
 or to the [Notification Center](http://support.apple.com/kb/HT5362) available on OS X 10.8+ using f.ex. [terminal-notifier](https://github.com/alloy/terminal-notifier).

+### Windows 7 an early
+Need download [Notify-send for Windows](http://vaskovsky.net/notify-send/) and install to home  or system directory

 A (too) primitive script integrating with Growl: